Keith Thurman: Thurman vs. Chaves

-Despite being the mandatory to the WBO title, on July 27, 2013, Thurman challenged the Interim WBA welterweight champion Diego Gabriel Chaves (22-0, 18 KOs) at the AT&T Center in San Antonio, Texas.
+Despite being the mandatory to the WBO title, on July 27, 2013, Thurman challenged the Interim WBA welterweight champion Diego Gabriel Chaves (22–0, 18 KOs) at the AT&T Center in San Antonio, Texas.
 Thurman won the Interim WBA title by knocking out Chaves in the tenth round of a very competitive fight.
-At the time of the knockout, Thurman led on all three cards: 87–83, 87–83, 86-84 thanks in part to a knockdown in round 9 which was the beginning of the end for Chaves.
+At the time of the knockout, Thurman led on all three cards: 87–83, 87–83, 86–84 thanks in part to a knockdown in round 9 which was the beginning of the end for Chaves.
 Thurman had been landing extremely strong body shots the entire fight and finally dropped Chaves with one of the same.
 The end for Chaves came after another hook to the body and a huge overhand right to the forehead.
 Thurman was never in trouble but absorbed some strong body work as well from Chaves.
 They traded close rounds early until Chaves really slowed around the seventh, opening the door for Thurman's left hook.

 Thurman vs. Soto Karass

-On October 12, 2013, it was announced that Thurman would make his first defense of the Interim title on the Broner vs. Maidana WBA world title fight on December 14 against battle tested Jesus Soto Karass (28-8-3, 18 KOs) at the Alamodome in San Antonio, Texas.
+On October 12, 2013, it was announced that Thurman would make his first defense of the Interim title on the Broner vs. Maidana WBA world title fight on December 14 against battle tested Jesús Soto Karass (28–8–3, 18 KOs) at the Alamodome in San Antonio, Texas.
 Soto Karass was coming off a stunning knockout victory over former champion Andre Berto and was deemed to be a difficult opponent.
 After a slow start Thurman took over the fight in the middle rounds as he floored Soto Karass in the fifth round before landing a brutal combination in the ninth round sending Soto Karass to the canvas for a second time in the fight and stopping him.
-Thurman was ahead on all the cards (79–72, 78-73 & 80–71) and turned another strong performance.
+Thurman was ahead on all the cards (79–72, 78–73 & 80–71) and turned another strong performance.
 Thurman boxed patiently, cautiously and smartly, pacing himself and respecting Soto Karass' hand power despite Soto Karass' lack of hand speed.
 With many prospects and potential good match-ups at welterweight, Thurman claimed he wasn't afraid to lose and wanted to fight the best.
 Golden Boy promoter Richard Schaefer said, "The Broner-Maidana winner is a possibility.
 There are so many great match-ups, but he is certainly right there at the very top of the 147-pound weight class."